dido1998/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a computer science student at Manipal Institute of Technology, India.
-I am currently in my 4th year.
-I am interested in deep learning research.
-I have had a wide variety of experience in deep learning.
-I have worked on projects in the domain of computer vision, natural language processing and reinforcement learning.
+I am a final year computer science student at Manipal Institute of Technology, Manipal, India.
+I am primarily interested in deep learning and its applications to various domains such as natural language, computer vision.
+I have done numerous internships focused on using deep learning and machine learning for solving various problems which have allowed me to build a strong foundation in this field.
+I have published papers at venues such as ACL-SRW (Student Research Workshop) and ACM-HyperText.
+I am also an open-source enthusiast and I have built all the recurrent neural network support that ChainerX has as a part of my Google Summer of Code project.

- I love coding and contributing to open-source.
-As a part of my GSoC project, I built all the Recurrent Neural Network support that <a href = "https://docs.chainer.org/en/stable/chainerx/tutorial/" target = "_blank">ChainerX</a> has.
-In my free time, I like playing football and watching movies.